sihang999/sihang999.github.io/_posts/2025-01-18-typesetting-languages.md

 featured: true
 ---

-The post will introduce hree typesetting languages.
+The post will introduce three typesetting languages.

 ## 1. Latex